Sleep Apnea Affects More Than Your Sleep

 While experts agree there is a connection between sleep apnea and anxiety, it’s unclear if one causes the other.
 Lack of sleep creates a biochemical reaction in your brain that can make you feel stressed and anxious.
 In turn, increased anxiety can lead to poor sleep quality and aggravate symptoms of sleep apnea.

-Addressing sleep apnea directly can alleviate anxiety symptoms, so it’s vital to determine whether you have sleep apnea with a professional sleep study.
+Addressing sleep apnea directly can help alleviate anxiety symptoms, so it’s vital to determine whether you have sleep apnea with a professional sleep study.

 Is sleep apnea stress-related?